carpentries-incubator/rapid-usability-tutorial/CONTRIBUTING.md

 - [Superbloom](https://superbloom.design/)
 - [STRUDEL project](https://strudel.science/), current maintainers for this lesson

+STRUDEL is an effort of the Lawrence Berkeley National Lab Scientific Data (SciData) Division UX team.
-This work was funded by the Alfred P. Sloan Foundation, Liz Vu and Joshua Greenberg program managers, under Grant \#G-2024-22557.
+The project is generously funded by the Alfred P. Sloan Foundation, Liz Vu & Josh Greenberg Program Officers, grants #10074 and #10572

 ### Contributor Agreement